How to Cut Paneling Without Splintering — 3 Tips and Tricks

 Use a circular saw

 A circular saw would be your best choice for cutting wood panels effortlessly.
-We highly suggest considering its size based on the panel you plan to cut.
+I’d recommend choosing a size based on the specific panel you’re working with.

 Its automatic braking mechanism can also help alleviate your fatigue and lessens the risk of an accident when you release the trigger.